 Creating an effective app is an iterative process.
 In most cases, you'll want to repeat one or more of these steps, returning to your app and its map or group to add, delete, or change features, edit your text, choose new photos, and so on.

 You have several options for publishing.
-You can have your app hosted on ArcGIS Online, it can reside on your own organization's servers, or you can use third-party resources like Amazon.
+You can have your app hosted on ArcGIS Online, it can reside on your organization's servers, or you can use third-party resources such as Amazon.